stackimpact/stackimpact-go/README.md

 ## Overview

 StackImpact is a performance profiling and monitoring service for production Go applications.
-It gives you continuous visibility with line-of-code precision into application performance, such as CPU, memory and I/O hot spots as well execution bottlenecks, allowing to optimize applications and troubleshoot issues before they impact customers.
+It gives developers continuous visibility with line-of-code precision into application performance, such as CPU, memory and I/O hot spots as well execution bottlenecks, allowing developers to optimize applications and troubleshoot issues before they impact customers.
 Learn more at [stackimpact.com](https://stackimpact.com/).